sdcorp/Vuejs-Tasks/README.md

 My homework solutions for "The Majesty of Vue.js" book.

-## Chapter 2
+## Chapter 3

-Create an HTML file with a Hello, {{name}} heading.
-Add an input and bind it to name variable.
-The heading must change instantly whenever the user types or changes his name.
+The user now types in his gender along with his name.
+If user is a male, then the heading will greet the user with “Hello Mister {{name}}”.
+If user is a female, then “Hello Miss {{name}}” should appear instead.
+When gender in neither male or female then the user should see the warning heading “Enter a valid gender, human.”.